nisrulz/app-privacy-policy-generator/Readme.md

 # App Privacy Policy Generator
-A simple web app to generate a generic privacy policy for your app
+A simple web app to generate a generic privacy policy for your Android/iOS apps

 Check out the [web app](https://app-privacy-policy-generator.firebaseapp.com/)!